buddhist-uni/buddhist-uni.github.io/library.md

 ### [<i class="fab fa-google-drive"></i> Google Drive&#8482;](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r)
 All the content on this site and more can be found in [my rather large Google Drive Library](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r).
 Best of all, if you click the ellipsis <i class="fas fa-ellipsis-h"></i>  –> "[Add to My Drive](https://support.google.com/drive/answer/2375057?&hl=en#7293876)" on the main folder, you can get the entire library on all your devices in just two clicks.
-Then you can save files offline on your phone or tablet using [the app](https://www.google.com/intl/en-GB_ALL/drive/download/) or search the library ([including _inside_ PDFs](https://support.google.com/drive/answer/2375114)) using Drive's powerful, built-in search.
+Then you can save files offline on your phone (or tablet) to study or listen to on the go with [the Google Drive app](https://www.google.com/intl/en-GB_ALL/drive/download/) or search the library ([including _inside_ PDFs](https://support.google.com/drive/answer/2375114)) using Drive's powerful, built-in search function.
 And because the files were uploaded by my account, adding them to your drive doesn't use _any_ of your own storage quota.
 That's right.
 You can take the entire library with you, for absolutely free[^disclaimer]

 ### Additional Information